nschank/multipartycomputation/README.md

 - Footnotes, self explanatory
 - Additional notes; any subject brought up within a paper that is used often may need to be explained, but may take too much space within the paper (e.g. specific linear algebra, a specific group or ring, etc.)
 - Additional overview sections (e.g. if a single protocol is very significant and needs more than the small protocol template)
 - A Table of Contents, which is built automatically by /script/toc.js.
-The script uses the first heading within any main_section as the section's name. main_sections which contain a heading must also have an id, for linking purposes.
-Within that, all section tags are used as a reference for what constitutes a subheading.
-Section names, like main_section names, are taken from the first heading; the section should also have an id.
+The script uses the first heading within any section or tag of class main_section as the section's name.
+All such sections and main_sections which contain a heading must also have an id, to allow for linking.
+Section names ignore any preceding numbers and periods (and any whitespace afterward), and drop the last character if it is a colon or period.
+In regexp terms, section headings use only the capture group in /[\d\.]*\s*(.+?)[\.:]?/

 ###Next Steps
 Next Steps, not-very-surprisingly, is mostly being dealt with last.
 It does, however, house the implementation section.
 For more information, see the Implementations section at the bottom of this README.